yanivabir/corona_curious_exp1/README.md

 ```

 ## To Do
-2. Police no leaving the experiment page on browser
 4. Questionnaires
 5. Consider using database for data rather than saving locally on server with csv
 6. Initial data processing scripit